2014 Summer Undergraduate Research Program

 facilities are unavailable are particularly encouraged to apply

-materials must be received, as a packet, in our office by February
+materials must be received, as a packet or as a single PDF, in our office by February

 Applicants will be notified of their